CIG-UCL/polaffini/README.md

 Most of the code is in Python, deep-learning stuffs are based on Tensorflow library, image IO and processing is done using SimpleITK, deep-learning registration uses Voxelmorph [2] core.

 # Simple POLAFFINI tutorial between 2 subjects
-scripts/polaffini_example.py is a basic tutorial for POLAFFINI initialization between 2 subjects whose images can be found in example_data.
+The `dwarp_public/scripts/polaffini_example.py` script is a basic tutorial for POLAFFINI between 2 subjects.
+Data for this tutorial can be found in `dwarp_public/exmaple_data`.

 # Registering a dataset to the MNI template